 2. Helps Balance Blood Sugar

-Antioxidants are a potent source of phenols and antioxidant, this has caused led to it inquiries into its role in promoting balanced blood sugar levels — and the results have been positive.
+Pumpkins are a potent source of phenols and antioxidants.
+As a result, some researchers are looking into pumpkin's ability to help promote balanced blood sugar levels – and the results have been positive.
 Additionally, the proteins in pumpkin seeds seem to have an anti-hyperglycemic potential.
 One study determined a positive impact on balancing blood sugar levels as a result of the bioactive proteins.

 The US Pharmacopeia listed pumpkin seeds as a remedy for intestinal, harmful organisms until 1936.
 Does that mean it really didn't work?
 Not quite, researchers in China tested pumpkin reported positive results when testing pumpkin seeds against tapeworms.

 Let's be clear that pumpkin seeds are not a cure for cancer.
 However, it can't be ignored that research into pumpkin seeds has described positive, nutritional effects for those with breast and prostate cancers.
 One 2012 study found a significant association between pumpkin seed consumption and promoting breast health.
 Another study further indicated the lignans in pumpkin seeds may offer breast health support.
 It doesn't stop there, yet another study that examined a supplement containing pumpkin seeds and other compounds reported positive potential for dealing with human prostate cancer cells.

 The powerful phytochemicals and omega-3 fatty acids contained in pumpkin seeds have led researchers to explore its benefits for cardiovascular health.
 Studies have found diets rich in omega-3 fatty acids, particularly alpha-linolenic acid, offer protective effects against ventricular fibrillation, a primary cause of cardiac death.
 That's not all...